Terms of service for PocketLaw

-"Third Party Applications" means, in these Terms, online, web-based applications and offline software products or services that are a) provided by third parties, b) interoperate with us, and c) may be either separate or integrated with us and whether or not such are indicated by us as being third-party applications.
+"Third Party Applications" means, in these Terms, online, web-based applications and offline software products or services that are a) provided by third parties, b) accessible through or interoperate with the App, and c) may be either separate or integrated with the App and whether or not such are indicated by us as being third-party applications.

-"Subscription Period" means twelve (12) months, unless otherwise agreed between the parties in writing.
+"Subscription Period" means the subscription period for the Services, which is twelve (12) months, unless otherwise agreed between the parties in writing.

-PocketLaw enables companies to manage and do legal work themselves by automating legal knowledge and simplifying consumption of legal services and know-how (the "Services").
+PocketLaw enables companies to manage and do legal work themselves by automating legal knowledge and simplifying consumption of legal services and know-how, such services being made available through the Site and the App, together with any related services and information made available by us to you (the "Services").
 More information about the Services can be found on the Site and in the App.

 Setting up an Account

 To use the Services, you must create an Account.
 You confirm that all information provided to us in the creation of your Account is correct and agree to ensure that the information is accurate at all times.
-We are entitled to decline or adjust an order from you or shutdown your Account in the event that you provide us with untrue, inaccurate, not current, or incomplete information when creating your Account.
+We are entitled to decline or adjust an order from you or shutdown your Account and/or limit the other Functions in the event that you provide us with untrue, inaccurate, not current, or incomplete information when creating your Account.